UkeshThapa/segmantation/README.md

     ```

-2. To train deeplabv3+ using Pascal VOC dataset and ResNet as backbone:
+2. To train deeplabv3+ using Pascal VOC dataset and ResNet-101 as backbone:
     ```Shell
     bash train_voc.sh
     ```
 3. To train deeplabv3+ using COCO dataset and ResNet as backbone:
     ```Shell
-    bash train_coco.sh
+    file path
     ```
 4. training command
     ```Shell